-The Town pools money from several funds to facilitate disbursement and investment and to maximize investment income.
-Therefore, all cash and investments are essentially demand deposits and are considered cash and cash equivalents.
+The Town pools money from several funds to facilitate disbursement and investment and to maximize investment income and considers all cash and investments to be cash and cash equivalents.
 The ABC Board considers all highly liquid investments (including restricted assets) with a maturity of three months or less when purchased to be cash and cash equivalents.